 1. Know your expectations before negotiation

 Before negotiating, you should be clear with your priorities.
-You should know how much you are ready to compromise for your dream temporary locum healthcare job.
+You should know how much you are ready to compromise for your dream temporary locum healthcare jobs.
 This answer will vary for each person.
 Not all locum physicians simply negotiate by looking at the rate.
 There is no need to reduce your rate to get the right temporary locum healthcare job.
 However, employers also need you.
 So, it’s just a matter of figuring out the best.

 Also, rank the following priority-wise so that the negotiation process will become easier.